the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 depending on their circumstances.
 A strong beneficiary of specialized RSEs can also be newly formed RSE centers at research institutions.

 #### Career level
-At different career levels differing skills are required.
+At different career levels, differing skills are required.
 We have set this up according to the following separation often applied within a single project:

 - Junior RSE: These are persons that have just started, but generally speaking they should have the skills to contribute to software projects
 - Senior RSE: They have gained experience and can set the examples in the software project.